syazwaniMZ/dual-worldbuilding/docs/andrios/tasid.md

 ---

 # Republic of Tasid
- Recently claimed itself to be a democratic power after overthrowing the previous government, both by words and blood, the Republic stands proud amongst wastelands and the frigid cold weather.
+ Recently claimed itself to be a democratic powKSer after overthrowing the previous government, both by words and blood, the Republic stands proud amongst wastelands and the frigid cold weather.
 Currently in truce with the Empire.

 ## Region
 ### Agral